akuklev/HOCC/finitism.md

 [author]: mailto:a@kuklev.com "Alexander Kuklev, JetBrains Research" [Alexander Kuklev](mailto:a@kuklev.com), [JetBrains Research](https://research.jetbrains.org/researchers/alexander.kuklev/)

-First we briefly summarize the history of set theories, explaining why and how they were used as foundational system for the whole of mathematics and why they still matter when modern type theory based systems take over their role as foundations.
-Then we introduce a constructive variant of the non-Gödelian set theory $H_{<ω}$ [Pakhomov2019] of finitary pure sets that comprises the common core of all set theories used to model mathematical objects, including CZF, and can be used to carry out conditional consistency proofs instead of weak arithmetic theories ($S_1^2$, ERA) while being strictly weaker and able to proove its own consistency.
+In this paper, we first briefly summarize the history of set theories, explaining why and how they were used as a foundational system for the whole of mathematics and why they still matter when modern type theory based systems take over their role as the foundations.
+Then, we develop a constructive variant of the non-Gödelian set theory $H_{<ω}$ [Pakhomov2019] of finitary pure sets that comprises the common core of all set theories used to model mathematical objects, including CZF.
+We suggest that this theory and can be used to carry out conditional consistency proofs instead of weak arithmetic theories ($S_1^2$, ERA) while being strictly weaker and able to proove its own consistency.

 § Introduction
 --------------